Gaslighting in a relationship is something that will cause the slow painful death of your soul and your self esteem.

 Here’s another Gaslighting example: Outrageous lies!

-There was also that time in 7th Grade when I did badly on a couple of my tests one semester.
+I love my mother, but without realising it, she was one of the greatest gaslighters in history.
+There was that time in 7th Grade when I did badly on a couple of my tests one semester.

 A few days after she heard the news, she attended the routine parent-teacher meetings to hear about my progress.